andrewdieken/evm-fm-python/README.md

 | -u, --unload | | False | Whether the evm LaunchAgent should be unloaded |

 ### Configuration File
-This file contains all necessary configurations for `evm-fm-python` to perform all available actions.
+This file contains all necessary configurations for `evm-fm-python` to perform the available actions.
 The configuration file can be located anywhere that can be accessed by the `evm-fm-python` project.

 *__NOTE__: The configuration file *needs* to be a `.toml` file.
 See [https://github.com/toml-lang/toml](https://github.com/toml-lang/toml) for additional information about this file type*